Awards & Recognition

 SLICE recognizes and honors undergraduate and graduate student leaders, student organizations, members of Greek organizations, advisors and community volunteers for contributions to the campus community and beyond.

 Every spring, staff and faculty across the university nominate graduating seniors who have made significant contributions during their time at Carnegie Mellon.
 While we have many talented and involved students in each graduating class, this recognition is reserved for those students who have made an unparalleled impact on our community, leaving CMU a better place as a result of their leadership, vision and initiative.

 Nominations & Eligibility

 Senior Leadership Recognition recognizes seniors who plan to graduate between December 2020 and August 2021.
-Nominations will be accepted from staff and faculty members from January 2021 through 11:59 PM on Tuesday, March 23rd, 2021 via this form.
+Nominations were accepted from staff and faculty members from January 2021 through 11:59 PM on Tuesday, March 23rd, 2021.

 - Eligible students who are nominated will be invited to share a one page (max 500 word) acceptance letter, reflecting on their leadership journey at Carnegie Mellon.
 The letter must be received in order to be eligible for the recognition.
 Information on how to submit this letter and prompts will be made available to the nominees in early April.
 To be eligible to be considered, students must be graduating in either December 2021, May 2022 or August 2022.
 Additionally, the Dean of Students oversees a conduct review of all nominated students; students with any conduct records will have an opportunity to discuss that history with a Student Affairs representative.